krysalead/um.backend/readme.md

 ### Database Service

 So far we support only MongoDb, this service will start a connection to the database, see the DAO section to understand what you still need to do.
+You can mock the database using mockgoose just switching mockDb to true in the configuration

 ## Config service